milescolman/nativeFlashCards/README.md

 # Flash Card app (android)

-This project was developed and tested using Android.
+This project was developed and tested using Android: Android Studio Android Virtual Device Galaxy Nexus API 23 at 720 x 1280 resolution with Android 6.0 target.
 It *may* work on iOS.
 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 ## Installation